-This calendar year, Nisha: Is Nisha eligible? commenced the Certificate II in Health Support Services (Skills First subsidised) commenced the Course in Supporting People with Disability to use Medications (Skills First subsidised).
-Both programs are still in progress.
-NO. Nisha has reached the '2 at a time' limit.
-However, because Nisha hasn't reached the '2 skill sets in a year' limit, they'd be eligible for the 'Assist Clients with Medication Skill Set' after they either finish or withdraw from one of the other programs.
+Is Nisha eligible?

+- NO. Nisha has reached the '2 at a time' limit. - However, because Nisha hasn't reached the '2 skill sets in a year' limit, they'd be eligible for the 'Assist Clients with Medication Skill Set' after they either finish or withdraw from one of the other programs.